andrewkoumoudjian/giselle0.2/README.md

 # HR Talent Platform

-An AI-powered HR system designed to help HR agencies detect and filter candidates based on job listings and user-defined parameters.
-The system uses AI to analyze job applications, match candidates with job requirements, and streamline the hiring process.
+A modern HR service backend using Supabase that analyzes job applications with LangGraph agents.
+This platform is designed to be deployable on Vercel serverless and Supabase with minimal computing resources.

 ## System Overview

 This system combines advanced AI technologies to provide:

 - Automated candidate filtering based on job descriptions and resumes
-- AI-powered resume analysis and skills matching
+- AI-powered resume analysis and skills matching using LangGraph agents
 - Customizable filtering parameters for HR professionals
 - Interview scheduling and management
 - Candidate comparison and evaluation
 - Comprehensive analytics dashboard
-- Serverless architecture for minimal computing resources
+- Serverless architecture using Supabase and Vercel

 ## Getting Started